NathanGASC/Workspace/README.md

 #Boolean which tell if back-end should be compiled from typescript to js or if it's must be copied.
 (You want to copy if you use another language for the back-end)
 COPY_SERVER=TRUE
 ```

+## Pipeline
+### Release
+Will build your project and create a release each time you push on release branch.
+The release name will be : "release YYYY-MM-DD"